uxlfoundation/oneapi-construction-kit/doc/source/cl/computemux_mapping.md

 the command buffer can begin execution, and set to signal once the command buffer has completed.

-In ComputeAorta each OpenCL command queue assigns a semaphore to each Mux command buffer, which - when it is dispatched will be signalled once it completes.
+In the oneAPI Construction Kit each OpenCL command queue assigns a semaphore to each Mux command buffer, which - when it is dispatched will be signalled once it completes.
 Each command buffer also waits on the signal semaphore of most recently dispatched command buffer, if one exists - thereby chaining command buffers together in the same queue.
 The result is an in-order command queue.
 This is important because it means that if an earlier command buffer in the queue is